CasparCG/client/README.md

 professional production.

 ## System Requirements
-The Windows version has been tested on Windows 7 x64.
+The Windows version has been tested on Windows 7 x64 and Windows 8.1 x64.
 No extra installations required.

 The Mac version has been tested on Mac OS X 10.9.